Pandaqi/pizza-peers/README.md

 As long as you're on the same Wi-Fi network (or relatively close in distance), this means input is applied instantly and it feels like you're playing with an actual gamepad.
 These days, almost everyone has a smartphone with a browser, which means everyone can join and play these kinds of games within a matter of seconds.

-I've written an in-depth article series about the creation of this game: [How I created "Pizza Peers"](http://pandaqi.com/blog) <TO DO: Add the actual link>
+I've written an in-depth article series about the creation of this game: [How I created "Pizza Peers"](http://pandaqi.com/blog/how-i-created-pizza-peers)

 Questions?
 Feedback?
 Used my framework for your own game?
 Just let me know :)